colabobio/sciviewer/README.md

 ## Quick start

 Sciviewer is executed from a Jupyter notebook such as in the examples directory.
-It is run by initializing a SCIViewer class with the 2D embedding (# cells X 2) and the expression data (# cells X # genes).
+It is run by initializing a SCIViewer object with the 2D embedding (# cells X 2) and the expression data (# cells X # genes) and then running the explore_data method.
 E.g.

 ```
 from sciviewer import SCIViewer